Facebook Pixel Code

 How does paying more than the minimum accelerate debt repayment?

 Paying more than the minimum reduces the principal balance faster, which in turn decreases the amount of interest accrued each month.
 This means you can pay off your debt quicker and with less total interest.
+There's a sort of threshold of interest that typically needs to be paid each month, so anytime you exceed that threshold with larger payments there is a more pronounced affect on paying off your principal amount.

 What is the best strategy to pay off multiple debts?